marklchaves/caughtmyeye/_posts/2023-02-15-troubleshooting-steps.md

 <a id="step-1"></a>
 ## Step 1) Understand what the customer is asking.

-You should be able to write down the best description of the problem.
-What the customer is asking isn't always what the customer emails to you.
+You should be able to describe the problem.
+Your problem description must include steps for reproducing the issue.

+What the customer needs isn't always what they say.
 You need a sixth sense to read between the lines and ask precise questions.

 **Skills you need**: